documentnode/documentnode.io/Site builder/Inline styling.md

 ![screenshot-sitebuilder-toolbar-styling](screenshot-sitebuilder-toolbar-styling.png)

-In `Styling Mode`, when you move your mouse over an element, if it's stylable, you will see a blue dotted border.
+In `Styling Mode`, when you move your mouse over an element, if it can be styled, you will see a blue dotted border.

 ![screen-sitebuilder-stylable-element](screen-sitebuilder-stylable-element.png)